ashinkarov/agda-stacklang/gpce21-reply.md

 Secondly, our choice to start from a shallow embedding instead of a deep one is not just because of convenience in the definition of the embedding.
-To be practical, the deep embedding requires us to implement a separate typechecker, while with a shallow embedding we can simply reuse the typechecker of the host language.
+If we want to capture non-trivial properties of programs, the deep embedding requires us to implement a separate typechecker (for dependent types!), while with a shallow embedding we can simply reuse the typechecker of the host language.

 In the remainder of this response, we go into more detail on each of the individual comments.